Dickinson-COMP-491-492/website/docs/assignments/WA05-SLEBlogPost.md

-# WA04 - Ethical Reasoning Blog Post
+# WA05 - Social/Legal/Ethical Issue Blog Post

-The reading assignments thus far this semester have focused on ethical reasoning.
-In this assignment you will write a blog post analyzing a case study using a code of ethics or other framework for ethical reasoning.
+In this assignment you will write a blog post analyzing and reasoning about a contemporary social/legal/ethical issue in computing or technology more broadly.

 ## Assignment

-1. Find an ethical case study that is technology related, of interest to you, and distinct from the ones we have read about or discussed in class.
-Please contact the instructor if you have a question about whether a case study is appropriate.
+1. Identify a contemporary topic in computing or technology more broadly that is of interest to you and that has significant social, legal and/or ethical issues associated with it.
+Please contact the instructor if you have a question about whether a particular issue is appropriate.
-2. Identify a framework that you will use to reason about the case study.
-You may use the SWE Code of Ethics or the Fair Information Practices we used in class.
-Alternatively, you may choose to use another reputable framework that is applicable to your chosen case.
-Please contact the instructor if you have a question about whether a framework is appropriate.
+2. Do enough background reading about your topic to form a _well-founded_ opinion about it and its associated social, legal, and/or ethical issues.
-3. Write a blog post for a tech literate audience that reasons about the case study using the framework you have chosen, additional external resources, and your own _well-founded_ opinions.
+3. Write a blog post for a tech literate audience that describes the issue and argues for your opinion.

 ### Requirements